Tprice-90/gaming_franchises_frontend/README.md

   had an id parameter which was missing a '/' which was causing an error with url pathing.
   Deleting a game works properly now but I realize I need to create a confirmation for proper accessibility, will work on that now.

+### 2023/01/10
+- After doing some googling, since I didn't want to have to create a new component for a confirm delete dialog box, found [this](https://stackoverflow.com/questions/52311173/angular-material-create-dialog-box-in-same-component-as-existing-functionality) stackOverflow article which describes how to use an ng-template-ref to open a dialog box in the same component.
+  I used the code provided and edited it to call the delete() method if 'yes' was selected.
+  'yes' is tied to matDialogClose reference, if 'no' is selected then the function just returns and nothing is deleted
+- At this point all CRUD functions are properly implemented, will commit this branch and push to main.
+- Next step will to adjust update and delete components to refresh the game-list component after call has happened, at this point the page needs to be refreshed manually which is poor accessibility.